jnurey/data758/README.md

 # data758
 About
 This is a simple static website built using HTML, CSS, and JavaScript.
-It is hosted using GitHub Pages and serves as a demo or personal webpage.
+It is hosted using GitHub Pages and serves as a demo for a university project